nickopris/witai-tests/README.md

   # Get started
 Go to the `chatbot-docker` directory and run `docker-compose up -d`

+From `web` run `composer install` so you can get the vendor libs down.

 Got to your browser and hit:
 http://chatbot.localhost:8000